aravinda-1402/coveredai-healthclaim-rag-agent/README.md

 The application will be available at `http://localhost:3000`

-## Usage

-1. **Login**: Sign in using your Google account
-2. **Upload Documents**: Upload your insurance PDFs through the drag-and-drop interface
-3. **Ask Questions**: Use the question input to ask about your coverage
-4. **View Answers**: Get AI-powered responses with source citations
-5. **Generate Reports**: Download comprehensive QA reports
-6. **Manage Documents**: Delete documents when no longer needed

-## Security Features
+## 🔒 Security Considerations

+- All uploaded files are processed securely and temporarily
+- Sensitive information is automatically sanitized
+- Files uploaded for comparison are not stored permanently
-- Secure OAuth2 authentication
+- User authentication is required for all operations
-- Server-side session management
+- Session management ensures secure access to user data
-- Secure document storage
-- Protected API endpoints
-- Client-side route protection

-## Contributing
+## 💡 Usage Tips

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+1. **Document Upload**:
+   - Use clear, scanned copies of insurance documents
+   - Ensure documents are in PDF or DOCX format
+   - Label plans clearly for easy comparison

+2. **Plan Comparison**:
+   - Upload up to 3 plans simultaneously
+   - Use the "Show Differences Only" feature to highlight variations
+   - Export comparison results for future reference

+3. **AI Interaction**:
+   - Ask specific questions about coverage details
+   - Use suggested questions for guidance
+   - Request summaries for complex sections

-## License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).